 Here are some of the November events that you can celebrate or make note of this month:

 Celebrate aviation this month in your classroom!
 Learn about the history of aviation, famous firsts in aviation, and visit the Aviation History Online Museum.
 Check out lesson plans and resource guides from the National Museum of the US Air Force and some fun airplane crafts!

 Celebrate the significant contributions Native Americans have made to the United States this month!
 Find lesson plans, classroom activities, and other teacher resources from the Smithsonian Institute, the Library of Congress, and the National Education Association.

 - Child Safety and Protection Month

 It's always important to keep the safety of children in mind!
-Take a quiz about childhood safety and learn about food safety with lesson plans, activites, and other resources.
 Safe Kids Worldwide has a variety of tips for different risks for various ages.
+Learn about food safety with lesson plans, activites, and other resources.
 I4C also has resources and activities on our safety page for Kindergartners, fire safety page, internet safety page, and personal safety page.

 - National Author's Day (11/1)

 Celebrate and learn about children's authors.
 Your students can be authors today too!
 Learn about author's purpose with worksheets and interactive websites.
 Find story writing resources and check out our elementary writing resources.
 We also have Essay Writing: Narrative, Persuasive, and Expository lessons, interactives, and prompts.